Hate speech trial of likely French far-right candidate opens

 “These people cost us money and in addition, they are, most of them, criminals, thieves, et cetera, coming from Morocco, Pakistan and Chechenia,” he said.

-Zemmour was not expected to attend Wednesday's court session, his lawyer said.
+Zemmour was not present Wednesday at the Paris court, where he was represented by his lawyer.
 The verdict is expected to be delivered at a later date.

+The head of the managing board of Canal +, CNews’ parent company, Jean-Christophe Thiery, is also on trial in the case, as the person legally in charge of the television show.

 Civil plaintiffs in the case include several local councils representing “departements," the administrative divisions in charge of handling child care.